openhab/openhabian/README.md

 Although RPi3 and 4 have a 64 bit processor, you cannot run openHAB in 64 bit.
 The Azul Java Virtual Machine we currently use is incompatible with the aarch64 ARM architecture.
 In general you should be aware that to run in 64 bit has a major drawback, increased memory usage, that is not a good idea on a heavily memory constrained platform like a RPi.
-Also remember openHABian makes use of Raspbian which today still is a 32 bit OS.
+Also remember openHABian makes use of Raspberry Pi OS which today still is a 32 bit OS.

 We are closely observing development and will adapt openHABian once it will reliably work on 64 bit.
 So things may change in the future, but for the time being, you should not manually enforce to install a 64 bit JVM.